nds-org/developer-tutorial/owncloud/README.md

 Now that we have our owncloud spec loaded, let's try to create an instance of it in NDS Labs!

 0. If you're not already running your own instance of NDS Labs, check out our [Setup Documentation](https://github.com/nds-org/ndslabs/blob/master/docs/setup.md).
-1. Navigate your browser to `http://YOUR_IP:30000` and log in.
+1. Navigate your browser to `http://YOUR_IP:30000` (create a project if necessary) and log in.
 2. You should now see "ownCloud" listed with the other services.
 3. Click **+** next to "ownCloud" and step through the wizard to configure ownCloud:
   * Choose a name your stack appropriately and click **Next**.